 The financial statements include the Ammon Urban Renewal Agency, a component unit of the City.
 The financial statements for the Agency are available at the City office.
-The City also has a Lighting District with minimal activity that started in 2009.
+The City also has a Lighting District #1, in Hawkes Landing, with minimal activity that started in 2009.
+Lighting District #2, in the Bridgewater subdivision, started in 2014.